awals829/A3_3612/README.md

-Testing with a custom JS API with some local Json data
+Testing a custom JS API with some local Json data

 ###### TEST RUNS ######